ADari-Ka/YNDX_sbd_enrll/README.md

     docker-compose -f docker-compose.yaml -f dc-e2e-tests.yaml up --build --abort-on-container-exit

-They can also contain integration part of testing as well
+> It doesn't work correctly with slow connection speed They can also contain integration part of testing as well

 Covered features are: